HGBNA Logo

 Southeast High Speed Rail

-One of three proposed routing alternatives (aka NC3) in the Downtown Raleigh area includes the construction of additional rail lines adjacent to the
+One of three proposed routing alternatives (NC3) in the Downtown Raleigh area includes the construction of additional rail lines adjacent to the Historic Glenwood Brooklyn Neighborhood.

-The HGBNA, after two meetings and a vote,
+The HGBNA, after two meetings and a vote, determined that residents – while supporting high-speed rail service in Raleigh –

-are overwhelmingly against the option known as NC3.
+are overwhelmingly against NC3.

 A position paper outlining the views of HGBNA is available here.

-on our neighborhood and city by going to the above links.
+Please take some time to learn what impact tipok na blocke will have on our neighborhood and city by going to the links above or additional resources shown below.

 Following is additional Information.
 Resources are in *.pdf files, which will open in a new browser tab or window.